 Experimental birds and flock structure

-A total of 200-day old Kamrupa chicks were allocated to each system at the start of the experiment.
+A total of 200-day-old Kamrupa chicks were allocated to each system at the start of the experiment.
 Birds were wing banded for identification and monitored up to 72 weeks of age.
-Sex was determined at 20 weeks and performance was recorded separately for males and females where applicable.
+Sex was determined at 20 weeks, and performance was recorded separately for males and females where applicable.

-Bird numbers varied at later stages due to natural mortality, sampling and the effective sample size (N) for each trait is presented in the results tables.
+Bird numbers varied at later stages due to natural mortality, sampling, and the effective sample size (N) for each trait is presented in the results tables.

 Management practices